caltechlibrary/git-desktop/_episodes/04-changes.md

 This permanent copy is called a [commit]({{ page.root }}/reference/#commit) (or [revision]({{ page.root }}/reference/#revision)) and is assigned a identifier.

 If you click the History tab you'll see a record of the changes you have made.
-The "Initial commit' was generated automatically when you requested a Readme file to be added to the repository, and at the top you'll see the commit we made with the summary "Initial file".
+The "Initial commit' was generated automatically when you requested a README file to be added to the repository, and at the top you'll see the commit we made with the summary "Initial file".
 More details are listed on the right hand side, including the description and a short version identifier for the commit (7118513 in the example - yours will be different).

 ![history](../fig/GitDesktopChanges3.png)